 Coiling is very prevalent in expert skiing, part of the high degree of separation between the lower and upper visible in all expert skiers, as the extreme angles and turn shapes require extreme counterbalancing and coiling.
-Here's a more dramatic coiling in high performance skiing:
+Here's more dramatic coiling in high-performance skiing:

 Especially as the turn ends, you are winding or coiling storing lots of energy in the core muscles and throughout the body, as the skis come around sideways but the torso keeps facing down the hill.
 This energy is used later, see uncoiling below.

-The opposite of coiling is "rotation" which is when the torso rotates into the turn, following the skis or even more than the skis, here are some examples (assuming the photos were taken past the apex):
+The opposite of coiling is "rotation" which is when the torso rotates into the turn, following the skis or even rotating into the turn more than the skis, here are some examples (assuming the photos were taken past the apex):

 The flip side of coiling is the unwinding or uncoiling that follows after skis flat, which aids in getting the skis to grab an edge.